 Driver behavior braking threshold.
 Value is in meter per second squared.

-Do not generate alert event if same alert was present in last known location.
+Do not generate an alert event if the same alert was present in the last known location.

 If the speed is above specified value, the object is considered to be in motion.
 Default value is 0.01 knots.